-Internships in Animal Rescue, Shelter Operations and Wildlife Rehab
+Internships in Animal Rescue, Shelter Operations, Veterinary Medicine and Wildlife Rehabilitation

 Center Valley Animal Rescue (CVAR) in Quilcene, Washington has two to three unpaid internships available.
 These are offered quarterly but may be tailored for your school’s time frame.
 There are new living quarters in an apartment on site that will be shared with the other interns.

 CVAR is a non-profit no-kill animal rescue and shelter with a limited budget and a volunteer force of, on average, 45 – 50 dedicated people.
-We are funded almost entirely on private donations.
+We are funded mostly on private donations.

 CVAR was established in 2002 and on it’s present site since 2004.
-We have 32 acres in a rural area, a building for a variety of small animals and outdoor pastures, barns and shelters for large animals; a new dog building is under construction at this time.
+We have 32 acres in a rural area, a building for a variety of small animals and outdoor pastures, 3 barns and other smaller shelters for large animals; a new dog building is under construction at this time.
 A separate area is used for wildlife rehab with many enclosures and two small buildings.

 We are on the picturesque Olympic Peninsula with a variety of outdoor recreational opportunities.
 Seattle is a short drive and ferry ride away.

 About the Position